Slow Cooker - What is the difference between ‘warm’ and ‘buffet’?

 - Toasters and Toaster Ovens - What are the default settings for my toaster oven’s different modes?

-- Grill and Griddles - How do I open the 5-in-1 Grill and Griddle flat for cooking on both plates?
+- Grill and Griddles - How do I adjust the height setting for different food thicknesses?